Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present the results from the numerical experiments.
-All the codes needed for the present work were implemented in Python and the databases were handled with Pandas (Python Data Analysis Library).
-The full scale experiments were run in the supercomputer Gauss at Universidad Nacional de Colombia, Sede Medell\'in, Facultad de Ciencias.
+All the codes needed for the present work were implemented in Python 3.4 and the databases were handled with Pandas (Python Data Analysis Library).
+The full scale experiments were run in the server Gauss at Universidad Nacional de Colombia, Sede Medell\'in, Facultad de Ciencias.
+The Script can be downloaded from the address \url{https://sites.google.com/a/unal.edu.co/fernando-a-morales-j/home/research/software}